 Dale M. Kushner graduated the Vermont College MFA Program in Creative Writing, and founded The Writer's Place, a literary center in Madison, Wisconsin.
 Ms. Kushner is a recipient of a Wisconsin Arts Board Grant in the Literary Arts, a fellowship at the Wurlitzer Foundation in Taos, New Mexico.
 As well, she was a participant with other leading writers in the recent Fetzer Institute's first writers' retreat on compassion and forgiveness.
 Her work has been widely published in literary journals including IMAGE, Poetry, Prairie Schooner, Salmagundi,Witness, Fifth Wednesday and elsewhere.
 Her most recent poetry book More Alive Than Lions Roaring was a finalist for The May Swenson Poetry Award at Utah State Press, The Prairie Schooner Book Competition, the Agha Shahid Ali Prize at University of Utah Press and The Tupelo Prize.

 Ms. Kushner has been a long-time investigator of the intersection between writing and spiritual life.
 She is currently on the faculty of The Assisi Institute in Brattleboro, VT, a teaching center that serves as an international focus point for leading thinkers and groundbreaking conversation on the work of C.G.
 Jung and the relationship between psyche and matter.

 She lives in Madison, Wisconsin with her family and dog, Carmelita.
 This is her first novel.

-Dale Kushner's novel The Conditions of Love traces the journey of a girl from childhood to adulthood as she reckons with her parents' abandonment, her need to break from society's limitations, and her overwhelming desire for spiritual and erotic love.
-At an early age Eunice encounters the difficult ...
+Dale M. Kushner's novel The Conditions of Love traces the journey of a girl from childhood to adulthood as she reckons with her parents' abandonment, her need to break from society's limitations, and her overwhelming desire for spiritual and erotic love.
+In 1953, ten-year-old Eunice lives in the ...